adeshinaO/forms-product-doc/README.md

 - Where `field.type` is `FILE`, upload the bytes to object storage and set the ID received as `fieldResponse.value`.
 Where this upload fails, the form submission is not successful and has to be retried.

 - Where `field.isRequired` is true, ensure that `fieldResponse.value` is not empty or null.

+**Update Form - Add/Update Field**

+- Set/Update the value of `form.lastModifiedDate`
+- Create any new field(s) or field condition(s), and add to `form.fields`.
+- If an existing field is to be deleted:
+  - Find the `FormResponse` for the form.
+  - Remove all `FieldResponse` where `fieldResponse.field.id` matches the ID of the field to be deleted.

 ### Possible Improvements